Ishan2110/Text-Summarization/README.md

 This is a machine Learning based Full stack Extractive Summarization Web Application to summarize the contents of Wikipedia Articles, Plain Text and PDF Documents.

-The libraries used for the project are:
+Some of the libraries used for the project are:
 * numpy
 * pandas
 * pyPDF2